Engagement is everything on Instagram.

 You likely don’t have the time, so here are some of the best Instagram engagement calculators you can use.

 Best Calculators for Engagement Rate on Instagram

-Side Note: You’d notice that the results of my engagement rate while using formulas (33.1% and 37.5%) varies from the results from online calculators (30.83%).
+Side Note: You’d notice that the results of my engagement rate while using formulas (33.1% and 37.5%) vary from the results from online calculators (30.83%).
 This is because when using the formulas, I added saves and shares as metrics for engagement.
-These engagement calculators do not have access to that information.
+These engagement calculators do not have access to that data.
 Even at that, the engagement rate still falls in the same range.

 What is a Good Engagement Rate on Instagram?